wmvanvliet/psychic/docs/filtering.rst

 (for example :ref:`laplacian filtering` or :ref:`common spatial patterns`).

 .. _time domain:

 Time domain filters
 -------------------

 A time domain filter operates along the time dimension.
 Tasks for these filters include frequency filtering and downsampling of the signal.

+.. _frequency filter:

 Frequency filters
 +++++++++++++++++

-To apply a band-pass, band-stop, low-pass or high-pass frequency filter, the :class:`psychic.nodes.Filter` node can be used.
-This node is a wrapper around SciPy's :func:`scipy.signal.filtfilt` function.
+To apply a band-pass, band-stop, low-pass or high-pass frequency filter, the :class:`psychic.nodes.Butterworth` node can be used.
+This node is a wrapper around SciPy's :func:`scipy.signal.iirfilter` and :func:`scipy.signal.filtfilt` functions.

-This nodes takes a filter design function as main parameter.
-Good candidates for this function are given by :mod:`scipy.signal`.
-The function takes as input the sample rate of the signal and the expected output is a tuple ``(b, a)`` containing the filter coefficients, which can be used by :func:`scipy.signal.filtfilt`.

 As an alternative, the :class:`psychic.nodes.FFTFilter` node can be used.
 It uses the (inverse) fourier transform to filter the data.
 With a large dataset, this can